BrodyVallier/XGBoost-Stock-Classifier/README.md

 Future works:

-Recebly, the program has been modified to predict stock price movement a week in advance while maintaining similar accuracy.
+Recently, the program has been modified to predict stock price movement a week in advance while maintaining similar accuracy.
 A total profit of $300 dollars with a $100 initial investment